mmaalex22112/Honey/README.md

 [Bugs go here](https://github.com/mmaalex22112/Honey/issues).

+## *Bleeding Edge Notes*
+ 1. Wall running feature is mostly implemented.
+ 2. I know about the error when touching the red walls, please do not report it.

 ## How to download project Honey
  1. Download the zipped repository by pressing the green button that says "Code"
  2. Unzip the package